| Title: | Enhanced Implementation of Whittaker-Henderson Smoothing |

 ec |

-Vector of central exposure.
-The central exposure corresponds to the sum of the exposure duration over the insured population.
-An individual experiencing an event of interest during the year will no longer be exposed afterward and the exposure should be computed accordingly. |
+Vector / matrix of central exposure.
+The central exposure corresponds to the sum of the exposure period over the insured population.
+An individual experiencing an event of interest during the year will no longer be exposed afterwards and the exposure should be reduced accordingly. |

 lambda |

 Smoothing parameter.
-If missing, an optimization procedure will
+If missing, an optimization procedure will be used to find the optimal smoothing parameter. |

 criterion |